 If you require detailed information about public transport links, you can call Transport for London on 0343 222 1234 or go to their website at www.tfl.gov.uk.

 Customers arriving by car or taxi can be dropped off outside the main foyer entrance on New Globe Walk.
 Although parking for the general public is not allowed on New Globe Walk or the surrounding area, it is permitted if the driver displays a blue badge.
-There’s an NCP car park at the north side of Southwark Bridge but please note that this closes at 7.00pm on Saturdays and Sundays.
+There’s an NCP car park at the north side of Southwark Bridge which is now open 24 hours a day.

 The Globe also has two parking bays reserved for disabled customers in the stage door car park, to the left of the main entrance, which are allocated on a first come first served basis.
 If you would like to book one of these, please call the Access Line on 020 7902 1409.